-It is often only when something goes wrong that the Courts are called upon to adjudicate as to the real nature of the relationship.
+It is often only when something goes wrong that the Tribunal is called upon to adjudicate as to the real nature of the relationship.
 The issue is important because, for example, rights in relation to redundancy and unfair dismissal accrue only to employees.

-Employment Tribunals are accustomed to identifying “shams” and will classify each case on its own fact regardless of any label that the parties may have attached of their own accord.
-In determining the status of the parties relationship a number of different tests are commonly applied:-
+Employment Tribunals are accustomed to identifying “shams” and will classify each case on its own facts regardless of any label that the parties may have attached of their own accord.
+In determining the status of the parties' relationship a number of different tests are commonly applied:-

-- Is the work of the individual integrated into the employers organisation – or just accessory to it?
+- Is the work of the individual integrated into the employer's organisation – or just an accessory to it?